thosgood/this-weeks-finds/markdown/201-250/week203.md

 His Life and Work, Chelsea Publishing Co., New York, 1959.

 The golden number also shows up in the theory of quantum groups.
-I talked about this in \"[week22](week22.html)\" so I won\'t explain it again here.
-But, I can\'t resist mentioning that Freedman, Larsen and Wang have subsequently shown that a certain topological quantum field theory called Chern-Simons theory, built using the quantum group SU~q~(2), can serve as a universal quantum computer when the parameter q
+I talked about this in ["Week 22"](#week22) so I won't explain it again here.
+But, I can't resist mentioning that Freedman, Larsen and Wang have subsequently shown that a certain topological quantum field theory called Chern-Simons theory, built using the quantum group SU~q~(2), can serve as a universal quantum computer when the parameter q